2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 ## Usage

-The extension contains **two DataSources**:
+The extension contains two **DataSources**:

 - `OpenMeteoCurrent` → current weather
 - `OpenMeteoForecast` → forecast data

-Both DataSources read configuration (lat/lon and other supported parameters) and return one stream (usually `Default`) with a model matching the Open-Meteo response.
+Both DataSources accept configuration (see `OpenMeteoParameters`) and return data with a model matching the `OpenMeteoResult`.

 ### Configure